How to Increase Ecommerce Sales (20 Ways)

 If you want to know the secret of how to build brand awareness, then look no further than SEO.
-Organic search introduces your brand to new customers searching for solutions you offer.
+Organic search introduces your brand to new customers who are seeking solutions.
 As a result, you’ll expand your market share, and those new customers will begin using branded queries.
 Non-branded keywords also keep you top-of-mind for existing customers who rediscover your content through organic search.

 2. Target the entire conversion funnel with SEO

 Most digital marketing channels target one or two funnel stages — awareness, consideration, decision.
 Social media, for example, is strong with audiences who are in the awareness phase.
 But it can struggle with those in the decision phase.
 Paid search is the opposite.
 It’s strong with the purchase and consideration phases, but weak at reaching new customers at the top of the conversion funnel.

 3. Don’t forget about long-tail keywords

 More than half of all search queries are long-tail keywords.
 So, you should absolutely add long-tail keywords to your marketing strategy to expand your search audience and pick off low-hanging fruit.
 These highly-specific queries have much lower competition and a laser-focused intent.
 Build them into your content strategy to expand your net with each new piece of content you produce.
 Before you know it, you’ll be on page one for thousands of unique searches.

 4. Capitalize on what’s popular using Google Trends